H4kor/dungeon-planner/docs/docs/index.md

 The application is game system agnostic and can be used for any system.
 Dungeons can be exported as PDF.

+The lastest version can be [downloaded on GitHub](https://github.com/H4kor/dungeon-planner/releases/latest)

 ![Screenshot of DungeonPlanner](assets/chamber.png)